-38 Paragraph 60 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2001.
+37 Paragraph 60 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2001.

-39 See Paragraph 60(2) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2001 for a definition of employee share schemes.
+38 See Paragraph 60(2) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2001 for a definition of employee share schemes.

-40 Regulation (EU) No. 596/2014.
+39 Regulation (EU) No. 596/2014.

-their own account or for the account of a third party.
-The notification must be made within three business days of the transaction and the company must announce the transaction within the same time limit.
-Under EU MAR, companies must tell PDMRs about their disclosure obligations and keep a list of both the PDMRs and their PCAs.
+insider dealing remain very similar, MAR applies to AIM-listed companies as well as those whose shares are admitted to trading on the Main Market of the London Stock Exchange.
+Article 19(1) of MAR requires all persons discharging managerial responsibilities (PDMRs) (defined in the same way as FSMA 2000) and persons closely associated with them (PCAs) to notify both a company and the FCA of all transactions in the company's securities or financial instruments conducted on their own account or for the account of a third party.
+The notification must be made within three business days of the transaction, and the company must announce the transaction within the same time limit.
+Under MAR, companies must tell PDMRs about their disclosure obligations and keep a list of both the PDMRs and their PCAs.
 PDMRs must, in turn, notify each of their PCAs in writing of their disclosure obligations.

-EU MAR imposes additional restrictions on when PDMRs can and cannot deal in shares and securities.
-Although there is no requirement for companies with shares on the Official List to have a dealing policy, as a matter of good practice, most companies choose to have such a policy to ensure PDMRs and their PCAs comply with their obligations under EU MAR.
+MAR imposes additional restrictions on when PDMRs can and cannot deal in shares and securities.
+Although there is no requirement for companies with shares on the Official List to have a dealing policy, as a matter of good practice, most companies choose to have such a policy to ensure PDMRs and their PCAs comply with their obligations under MAR.

-PDMRs of companies whose shares are admitted to trading on the Main Market of the London Stock Exchange by way of standard listing must comply with EU MAR.
+PDMRs of companies whose shares are admitted to trading on the Main Market of the London Stock Exchange by way of standard listing must comply with MAR.

-Companies whose shares are admitted to trading on AIM must, as well as complying with EU MAR, comply with the AIM Rules for Companies.
-The AIM Rules impose a requirement for AIM companies to have a 'reasonable and effective dealing policy'.
+Companies whose shares are admitted to trading on AIM must, as well as complying with MAR, comply with the AIM Rules for Companies.
+The AIM Rules impose a requirement for AIM companies to have a reasonable and effective dealing policy.